oracle-livelabs/sprints/analytics/sprint-run-heatwave-genai/set-up-help-chat.md

 **Note**: This lab assumes that you’re familiar with the HeatWave Database Systems.

+## About HeatWave GenAI

+HeatWave GenAI is an inbuilt functionality of HeatWave that lets you communicate with the HeatWave environment using natural language queries.
+It uses large language models (LLMs) to enable natural language communication and provides an inbuilt vector store that you can use to store enterprise-specific proprietary content.

+HeatWave Chat is a chatbot that extends text-generation and vector search to let you ask multiple follow-up questions about a topic in a single session.
+It can even draw its knowledge from documents ingested by the vector store.

 ## Database System Requirements

 To run this lab, you need a HeatWave Database System that meets the following requirements: